 On the contrary, the show tends to be on the deeper and darker side of things.
 We get to know the real people with their struggles and weaknesses.
 Although some critics say the show does show the ivory tower, I wouldn’t fight that battle.
 There are some questions in life many people have.
 Like: Can everything be healed.
 Do we only have one chance for’ true love’?
 What love really is, and does it have to hurt?
 There is a pretty stubborn common expectation that TRUE love exists, but it only happens once.
 What “The Affair” managed to show beautifully is how people’s love can be different but equal.
 That they can be felt and experienced differently, but also – as long as we live and breathe – a strong connection with another can happen.
 And it may be equally important.

 There’s a chance for a change as long as we live.
 We are capable of growth and forgiveness as long as we choose to.
 We are never just stuck and finished until we’re gone for good.
 I said forgiveness, but I could also add – we are capable of letting things go.
 One character whose life might be an excellent example of the change and healing is Alison.
 After her own traumatizing experiences – through misery and a series of wrong choices – she discovers a path to herself.
 Through her resilience and love, she has for her daughter.
 She does it to the point she starts helping other people heal as a therapist.

 When we think forgiveness, what then comes to mind is redemption.
 And here we have Noah, who keeps making the choices that bring him even more complicated consequences.
 His transformation throughout the season – with the culmination in the last episodes – is pretty spectacular.
 He’s the one we see in the last scenes of the finale.
 Dancing as an old man to the symbolic hit from the 80′ – “You saw the whole of the moon” (The Waterboys) performed by Fiona Apple.
-I’m not sure about copyrights but I found this piece on YouTube:

 The island of men